PRINT ISBN-10: 0-9980767-4-0

-All rights reserved, including the right to reproduce this work by any means except short excerpts for use in reviews.
-This work or excerpt is made available here as a courtesy, and its availability here does not constitute release or surrender of any rights by its author.
-If you find this work being offered, either as a download or to be read, on any other site but this one, it is there without the author's permission and in violation of international copyright laws,
+Way Past Cool by Jess Mowry: all rights reserved, including the right to reproduce this work by any means except short excerpts for use in reviews.
+The Kindle edition, to date, is the only legally authorized ebook or web-accessible edition of this work.
+If you find this book being offered anywhere else, either as a download or to be read online, it is there without the author's permission and in violation of copyright law.

-In the movie business there is what is known as a Director's Cut, which is the original version of a film as its director wanted it to be rather than how its producers and editors decided it should be.
-A Director's Cut may be vastly different from a film's production release and might include extra scenes and/or sometimes a different beginning or ending.
-Or, it may differ only slightly with a few extra lines and a few more minutes of running time.
+In the movie business there is what is called a Director's Cut, which is the original version of a film as its director envisioned it, rather than the edited version the producers and studio released.
+A Director's Cut may be vastly different from a production release and might include extra scenes and/or sometimes a different beginning or ending.
+Or, it may differ only slightly with a few extra lines of dialog and a few more minutes of running time.

-So, too, with books: most books, even classics by great writers, were not always published entirely in their original form as their authors intended; Charles Dickens, for example, was urged to change his original ending of Great Expectations... and, having read both endings, I'm glad he did.
+So, too, with books: many books, even classics by great writers, were not always published in their original form as their authors envisioned: Charles Dickens, for example, was urged to change his original ending of Great Expectations... and, having read both endings, I'm glad he did.

-While nothing that drastic happened with Way Past Cool, I was urged by its first-edition editor in 1992 to drop apostrophes that indicate when a letter or letters have been left out of words in dialog to show pronunciation, such as goin' for going, 'fore for before, or s'pose for suppose.
+When Way Past Cool was being readied for publication in its first hardcover edition in 1992, I was urged by its editor to delete apostrophes that indicate when a letter or letters have been left out of words in dialog to show pronunciation... such as goin' for going, 'fore for before, or s'pose for suppose.

-Way Past Cool was originally written on a 1923 Underwood typewriter, so I never had the manuscript in digital format, and since I had to scan it and correct scanner errors for this edition, I decided I would present the "Director's Cut" as I wrote it 1991 with the apostrophes restored as I always thought it should have been published.
-Other than this and correcting errors that have appeared in other editions, this is the original Way Past Cool.
+Way Past Cool was originally written on a 1923 Underwood typewriter, so I never had the manuscript in digital format; and since I had to scan it and correct scanner errors for this edition, I decided I would present the "Director's Cut" with the apostrophes restored, as I always thought it should have been published.

 Jess Mowry - 2011